 There is a difference between being a slave to the senses and using them… the same difference perhaps between using opiates for medical purposes and for the recreational escapism that ends in addiction.
 The one offers release from pain, the other dependency.

 There is no guarantee that the reality any of us sees is the same as that seen through another’s eyes.
 We all see the sky is blue… but how can we tell if what I see as the colour I call blue is the same as the colour you see?
 We agree, by consensus, that it is blue.. and can replicate our own version of blue in other things… but who is to say my ‘blue’ is not actually your ‘green’… just called by the same name?
 Our perception of the world is unique and personal, but we have a consensual language with which to share experience.

-Perhaps the only area where we can touch each other’s reality at a deep level of true understanding… where we can communicate heart to heart, wordlessly and in all simplicity, is through the emotions… and emotions are accessed through the senses.
-Think about that… without the physical senses we could not feel… indeed, most of the language of emotion describes sensation… we feel, are touched, we hurt….
+Perhaps the only area where we can touch each other’s reality at a deep level of true understanding… where we can communicate heart to heart, wordlessly and in all simplicity… is through the emotions… and our emotions are accessed through the senses.
+Think about that; without the physical senses we could not feel… indeed, most of the language of emotion describes sensation… we feel, are touched, we hurt….

-There is another phrase from the Bible that also stuck and which has been brought back to the surface recently through our work on The Initiate…“…a sword shall pierce through your own soul also, that the thoughts of many hearts may be revealed.”
+There is another phrase from the Bible that also stuck, “…a sword shall pierce through your own soul also, that the thoughts of many hearts may be revealed.”
 Luke 2:35

 Emotions are universal, timeless and understood by all.
 Once experienced they are part of us and we recognise them in ourselves and in others.
 Empathy, not sympathy.
 Compassion answers grief, eyes meet in joy, tenderness meets need… a wordless understanding that transcends all other forms of communication.
 Who among us that has experienced the heart-piercing sword of loss cannot feel it in another?
 The thoughts of many hearts, indeed, become clear when we allow ourselves to listen to our own.